nitzano/dbzar/README.md

 1. `mask` - will replaces some/all characters (default: `"*"`)
 2. `scramble` - change the order randomly
-3. Future
+3. `fake` - will generate fake data

-   1. `hash` - replace with hash
+- Future Support:
-   2. `fake` - will generate fake data
+  - `hash` - replace with hash
-   3. `const` - replace with constant string/number
+  - `const` - replace with constant string/number
-   4. `remove` - remove the field from the table
+  - `remove` - remove the field from the table